 Our afternoon / one-day sea kayak tours offer excellent opportunities for kayaking with orca whales.
 The routes we use are the best for seeing orcas – killer whales – anywhere in the United States!
-In June and July we see orca whales on about 75% of these tours.
-Whale watching is good in May and August, too, and we see them on 40% of the kayak tours in those months.
-After the peak killer whale-watching months, the activity gradually tapers off into October.
+The entire whale watching season runs from April through October.
+In the past decade we’ve seen orca whales on 40% of the afternoon kayak trips during the peak months of June through September.
+The success rate is about half of that in spring and fall.
 No one else matches Sea Quest’s exceptional results among companies providing kayak tours in the San Juan Islands.
-We’ve been studying orca whales and paddling in these waters longer than anyone else.
+We’ve been studying orca whales and paddling in these waters longer than anyone else – forty years and counting!

 We have three different 1-day sea kayaking trip routes from San Juan Island.
 You may paddle either the east, south, or west side of the island.
 Our decision on route choice is often made in the final hour before your kayak tour begins and will depend on both the latest killer whale sightings and weather conditions.
 Safety will always take priority, and regardless of killer whale activity, we will only use a route if wind and wave conditions are suitable.
 All routes are very scenic and visit parks and refuges home to a variety of marine life.